 Casino premises licence

 Enables games to be played or staked against a bank and/or where each players' chance of winning are not equal.
+This licence is not currently available within Barnsley.

 Bingo premises licence